paveltimofeev/screens.io/tasklist.md

 - Frontend: Implement 'ListView' (table view) and 'Show Differences' for Scenarios
 - Frontend: Implement 'ListView' (table view) and 'Group by Scenarios' for JobPage
+- Frontend: Show Difference value at Comparer and JobPages cards (table in ListView mode), to get user knowledge for tuning test sensitivity
 - Frontend: Implement 'Group by Scenarios' for Jobs
 - Frontend: Not found views for scenario, job, comparer pages.
 Because they could be opened by Id, that does not exists.
 - Frontend: Read proof